How you can afford quality private Health Care

 - Use the private system selectively and intelligently - Quite often the public "bottle-neck" is the outpatient assessment.
 A "smart" way around this is to go privately for the specialist assessment and then be referred to the public system for treatment.
 Another "smart" approach is confirming a diagnosis by a private investigation (eg Ultra-sound scan, colonoscopy, biopsy) ensuring appropriate priority in the public system, e.g. confirming a cancer diagnosis ensures an urgent priority, instead of a routine or semi-urgent one with just a suspected diagnosis.
 Some may consider these to be "queue jumping" methods, but in reality it is taking pressure off the public assessment list (so others are seen earlier) and you are still prioritised for treatment according to need.

 - Get your priorities right - Decide if obtaining timely, high quality medical/surgical care is required for you to maintain your quality or even quantity of life, and if so, is it more important than a new car, an overseas trip or leaving money to your children (who should be able to earn their own if you raised them right).
-If you had access to the money but hoped to get specialist care free in the public sector, there is only one person to blame if your health suffers waiting on a rationed public system.
+If you had access to the money but hoped to get specialist care free in the public sector, there is only one person to blame if your health suffers waiting on a rationed public system, as we are seeing more and more frequently.
 On reconsideration, the "I can't afford private specialist care" may become "I can't not afford private specialist care".